data-integrations/wrangler/docs/directives/split-email.md

 ## Usage Notes

-The `split-email` directive will parse email address into its constituent parts: account and domain.
+The SPLIT-EMAIL directive will parse email address into its constituent parts: account and domain.

 After splitting the email address, the directive will create two new columns, appending to